Majestic-Diamond-Ducks/icm-api/README.md

 git clone https://github.com/Majestic-Diamond-Ducks/icm-api.git
 ```

+Configure the file inside `src/main/resources/application.properties.template` and copy it to `src/main/resources/application.properties`

 Run the API (while in the root directory of the project):
 ```bash
 mvn spring-boot:start
 ```

 Done!
-The API is running on http://localhost:8080/measurementss.
+The API is running on http://localhost:8080/measurements.
 Remember to open port 8080 if you want it public.

 To stop the API: